emberjs/rfcs/text/0230-simplify-qunit-testing-api.md

 usage.
 This is a large benefit of migrating these testing features away from `Ember`'s internals, and into the addon space.

-## Relationship to "Grant Testing Unification"
+## Relationship to "Grand Testing Unification"

 This RFC is a small stepping stone towards the future where all types of tests share a similar API.
 The API proposed here is much easier to extend to provide